Clueless: Plot

-Fashion-conscious new student Christian attracts Cher's attention and becomes her target boyfriend.
-When she goes to a party with him, Josh becomes jealous and decides to follow her to the party.
-She invites Christian to her home and tries to seduce him, but he deflects her advances.
-Murray subsequently tells Cher and Dionne that Christian is gay.
-Despite the failure of her romantic overtures, Cher remains friends with him due to her admiration of his taste in art and fashion.
+Christian Stovitz, a handsome metrosexual new student, immediately attracts Cher's attention, becoming her target for a boyfriend.
+When Cher goes to a party with him, Josh becomes protective, also attending the party in the process.
+There, he gallantly rescues Tai when no one asks her to dance.
+Later inviting Christian to hang out watching a film at her home, Cher tries to seduce him, but he is distracted admiring the male actors in the film and deflects her advances.
+After Murray informs Cher and Dionne that Christian is gay, Cher decides to remain friends with him, approving his taste in art and fashion.

-Cher's privileged life takes a negative turn when Tai's newfound popularity strains their relationship, and when she fails her driving test and cannot change the result.
-When Cher returns home in a depressed mood, Tai confesses that she has feelings for Josh and asks Cher for help in pursuing him.
-Cher says Tai is not right for Josh, leading to the two girls falling out.
-Feeling "totally clueless", Cher reflects on her priorities and her repeated failures to understand or appreciate the people in her life.
-After thinking about why she is bothered by Tai's romantic interest in Josh, Cher finally realizes that she is in love with him.
+Cher's privileged life takes a negative turn when Tai's newfound popularity strains their relationship.
+Additionally, when Cher fails her driving test, for the first time she cannot negotiate to change the result.
+Her mood worsens when Tai confesses her feelings for Josh to Cher, asking Cher's help in pursuing Josh.
+Jealous, though oblivious, Cher tells Tai that she is not right for Josh, and the two girls fall out.

-In response to her epiphany, Cher begins making awkward but sincere efforts to live a more purposeful life, including captaining the school's Pismo Beach disaster relief effort.
-She accepts an invitation by Travis to a skating tournament where she reconciles with Tai.
-Cher and Josh eventually follow through on their feelings for one another, culminating in a kiss.
-Ultimately, her friendships with Tai and Dionne are solidified.
-Sometime later, Mr. Hall and Miss Geist get married, and Cher attends the wedding with Josh, Dionne, Murray, and Tai and Travis (who have begun dating).
-Cher catches the wedding bouquet, and she and Josh embrace and kiss.
+Feeling "totally clueless", Cher reflects on her priorities and repeated failures to understand or appreciate the people in her life.
+She begins to help by performing document review on her father's legal case along with Josh, and they begin to bond.
+Pondering why she is bothered by Tai's romantic interest in him, Cher finally realizes that she is in love with Josh.
+After her epiphany, Cher begins making awkward but sincere efforts to live a more purposeful life, including captaining the school's Pismo Beach disaster relief effort.
+She accepts an invitation from Travis to a skating tournament in Long Beach, where she reconciles with Tai, who is now dating Travis.

+Cher and Josh eventually realize their feelings for one another, culminating in a kiss.
+Some time later, Cher attends the wedding of Mr. Hall and Miss Geist, which she and Josh attend as a couple, along with Dionne, Murray, Tai, and Travis.
+Cher catches the wedding bouquet and kisses Josh.